Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 The primary section of Parliament is the legislative building itself, home to the constant deliberations, bribery, and brinksmanship that make up New Crobuzoner political life.
 Numbers vary from session to session as new rules of order are adopted by each parliament to govern the size of the succeeding one, but generally between three-hundred and five-hundred members of Parliament work and live on Strack Island during the height of parliamentary sessions.

+The Mayor's office - the Lemquist Room - also sits somewhere within the walls of parliament.
+Behind the huge, ancient, iron-bound doors, the Lemquist Room is immensely tall, panelled in darkwood of exquisite quality.
+Portraits of previous mayors circle the room, from the ceiling thirty feet above, spiralling slowly down to within six feet of the floor.
+An enormous window looks out directly at Perdido Street Station and the Spike.

 The island is not open to the public.
 The submerged base of the building is patrolled by vodyanoi mitilia.
 The skies above are watched by aerostats.
 The grounds themselves don't appear heavily armed, but are protected by well-placed sniper towers and a series of underground tunnels where troops can move quickly around the island out of sight.

 ---